gvellut/jncep/README.md

 jncep track https://j-novel.club/c/tearmoon-empire-volume-1-part-1
 ```

-Currently the last part is Volume 1 Part 14, so an entry "tearmoon-empire" with volume 14 will be added to the `tracked.json` file.
+Currently the last part is Volume 1 Part 14, so an entry "tearmoon-empire" with part `1.14` will be added to the `tracked.json` file.

 #### Untracking